-This Circular is furnished in connection with the solicitation of proxies by management of Fennec Pharmaceuticals Inc., 68 TW Alexander Drive, PO Box 13628, Research Triangle Park, NC, 27709 ("Fennec" or the "Corporation") for use at the annual and special meeting (the "Meeting") of the shareholders of Fennec to be held at 10:00 am EDT on June 7, 2018 at the Omni Hotels & Resorts Berkshire Place in the Sutton Room, 21E 52nd Street, New York, New York, USA and at any adjournment thereof, for the purposes set forth in the accompanying notice of annual general and special meeting (the "Notice of Meeting").
-This Circular was first mailed to shareholders on or about May11, 2018.
+This Circular is furnished in connection with the solicitation of proxies by management of Fennec Pharmaceuticals Inc., 68 TW Alexander Drive, PO Box 13628, Research Triangle Park, NC, 27709 ("Fennec" or the "Corporation") for use at the annual and special meeting (the "Meeting") of the shareholders of Fennec to be held at 10:00 am EDT on June 18, 2019 at the Lotte New York Palace in the Campbell Room, 455 Madison, New York, New York, USA and at any adjournment thereof, for the purposes set forth in the accompanying notice of annual general and special meeting (the "Notice of Meeting").
+This Circular was first mailed to shareholders on or about May 22, 2019.

 The persons named in the form of proxy accompanying this Circular are officers and/or directors of Fennec.
-A holder of Common Shares (a "Shareholder") has the right to appoint a person, other than the persons named in the form of proxy accompanying this Circular, as nominee to attend and act for and on behalf of such Shareholder at the Meeting, and may exercise such right by inserting the name of such person in the blank space provided on the form of proxy, or by executing a proxy in a form similar to the form of proxy accompanying this Circular.
-If a Shareholder appoints one of the persons named in the form of proxy accompanying this Circular as the nominee of the Shareholder and does not direct such nominee to vote either for or against or withhold from voting on a matter or matters with respect to which an opportunity to specify how the Common Shares registered in the name of such Shareholder are to be voted, the proxy shall be voted FOR the matter or matters set forth on such proxy and in the discretion of the person appointed on all other matters (if any) upon which the Shareholder is entitled to cast a vote.
+A holder (a "Shareholder") of Fennec common shares (the "Common Shares") has the right to appoint a person, other than the persons named in the form of proxy accompanying this Circular, as nominee to attend and act for and on behalf of such Shareholder at the Meeting, and may exercise such right by inserting the name of such person in the blank space provided on the form of proxy, or by executing a proxy in a form similar to the form of proxy accompanying this Circular.
+If a Shareholder appoints one of the persons named in the form voting on a matter or matters with respect to which an opportunity to specify how the Common Shares registered in the name of such Shareholder are to be voted, the proxy shall be voted FOR the matter or matters set forth on such proxy and in the discretion of the person appointed on all other matters (if any) upon which the Shareholder is entitled to cast a vote.
 A proxy nominee need not be a Shareholder.
 If the Shareholder is a corporation, the proxy must be executed by an officer or properly appointed attorney.

-In order for a proxy to be effective at the Meeting, it must be addressed to the Secretary of Fennec and returned to Computershare Trust Company of Canada, 100 University Ave., 8th Floor, Toronto, Ontario M5J 2Y1 attention Proxy Department in the enclosed envelope, not later than 10:00 am EDT on June 5, 2018 or, if the Meeting is adjourned or postponed, not later than 48 hours (excluding any day which is not a business day in Toronto) before the time of the reconvened Meeting.
+In order for a proxy to be effective at the Meeting, it must be addressed to the Secretary of Fennec and returned to Computershare Trust Company of Canada, 100 University Ave., 8th Floor, Toronto, Ontario M5J 2Y1 attention Proxy Department in the enclosed envelope, not later than 10:00 am EDT on June 14, 2019 or, if the Meeting is adjourned or postponed, not later than 48 hours (excluding any day which is not a business day in Toronto) before the time of the reconvened Meeting.
 Proxies may also be deposited with the scrutineers of the Meeting, to the attention of the Chair of the Meeting, at or immediately prior to the commencement of the Meeting, or any adjournment or postponement thereof.
 An undated but executed proxy will be deemed to be dated the date of this Circular.